Alcohol, smoking and other drugs

 - Healthiest Babies Possible programs in Vancouver and Richmond

 Quitting smoking isn’t easy.
-We know.
-However, smoking during pregnancy, or being exposed to second-hand smoke can have serious consequences.
-As difficult as it may be, it’s important to quit smoking as quickly as possible to help prevent:
+However, it’s important to quit smoking as quickly as possible to help prevent:

 • Birth defects